Open-Succinct-Community/swf-plugin-audit/docs/usage/audit.md

-#@Audited Annotation
+# @Audited Annotation
->Use this annotation to mark the field for maintaining history
+>Use this annotation to mark the entities that need to be audited

-##Maven Dependency
+## Maven Dependency
-###Add this dependency in pom.xml
+### Add this dependency in pom.xml
 ````xml
 <dependency>
     <groupId>com.github.venkatramanm.swf-all</groupId>